pastly/cookerpoker/README.md

    API, running a game, interacting with the DB, etc. Depends on poker-core.
 4. **poker-client**: WASM client that runs in a web browser.
 Interacts with poker-server via an API over HTTP.
+5. **poker-messages**: The messages/structures that the client and server use to communicate.

 ## Deployment layout